UCI-GDIM31/class-activities-Kayo1028/README.md

 Step 1 question: What does multiplying a vector do in terms of magnitude?
 Step 1 answer: Multiplying a vector by a scalar will change the magnitude (it was in the slides, but the word magnitude wasn't used explicitly so I was confused).

 The deer class will need the NavMeshAgent to guide it to the desired GameObject.
-It will also need a Start method to set the destination once at the beginning of the game.
+It will also need a Start method to set the destination once at the beginning of the game, and a destination variable so it knows that it needs to be at a specific place (where the desired GameObject is).

 ## Open-Source Assets
 ### W1